tmtuanyd/tmtuanyd/README.md

 ## Hi, I'm Tuan Tran 👋
 I'm a React developer from Vietnam.
-As a React developer, I specialize in building high-quality, cross-platform web applications using the React framework
+As a React developer, I am dedicated to building high-performance, responsive web applications.

 ### Frontend Skills
 - **Libraries & Frameworks**: Familiar with popular libraries for React.js and Next.js, including Material UI, Redux, Formik, and more.